secretnodes/spartanapi.dev/_posts/2022-11-04-secret-state-sync.md

 custom_js: mouse_coords
 ---

-### Secret State Sync Servers
+### Secret State Sync

-If you need to state sync a secretnode, you can use the following state sync servers.
+If you need to state sync a secretnode, you can use the following info.
-## List of new endpoints

 secret
 1. [Secret state sync server a](https://secret-state-sync-a.spartanapi.dev:443)